Gilbert T. Rowe Distinguished Professor of Christian Theology

 Professor Wirzba has published The Paradise of God: Renewing Religion in an Ecological Age and Living the Sabbath: Discovering the Rhythms of Rest and Delight.
 His most recent books are Food and Faith: A Theology of Eating and (with Fred Bahnson) Making Peace with the Land: God’s Call to Reconcile with Creation.
 He also has edited several books, including The Essential Agrarian Reader: The Future of Culture, Community, and the Land and The Art of the Commonplace: The Agrarian Essays of Wendell Berry.

 Professor Wirzba serves as general editor for the book series Culture of the Land: A Series in the New Agrarianism, published by the University Press of Kentucky, and is co-founder and executive committee member of the Society for Continental Philosophy and Theology.

-Rethinking Humanity's Place in an Anthropocene World awarded by Henry Luce Foundation, Inc. (Principal Investigator).
+Rethinking Humanity's Place in an Anthropocene World awarded by (Principal Investigator).
 2016 to 2021

 A Human Place in the World awarded by Association of Theological Schools (Principal Investigator).
 2014 to 2016